spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I get Spyder to work with my existing Python packages/environment?

    To work with an existing environment in Spyder, change Spyder’s default python interpreter.
-   To do so, first go to your terminal, type ``conda info --envs``, and copy the path from the environment you created to your clipboard.
+   To do so, first go to your terminal (or Anaconda Prompt on Windows), type ``conda info --envs``, and copy the path from the environment you created to your clipboard.

    .. image:: images/faq/faq-conda-info.png
       :alt: Navigator showing installing specific version of Spyder

-   Now, go to :guilabel:`Preferences` in Spyder’s main window, click :guilabel:`Python interpreter`, check :guilabel:`Use the following Python interpreter` paste the path and add ``/bin/python`` at the end for Mac and Linux or ``/python.exe`` in Windows.
+   Now, go to :guilabel:`Preferences` in Spyder’s main window, click :guilabel:`Python interpreter` and check :guilabel:`Use the following Python interpreter`.
+   Paste the path you copied before, add ``/bin/python`` at the end on Mac and Linux or ``/python.exe`` on Windows, and click :guilabel:`OK`.

    .. image:: images/faq/faq-python-interpreter.png
       :alt: Navigator showing installing specific version of Spyder